2016-2017 Catalog > Graduate Studies

 Grades of W and INC carry no point value and are not considered when calculating the G.P.A.

 An incomplete may not be granted unless a student has completed at least half of the work of the course with a passing grade or by permission of the program director.
 A grade of “INC” (incomplete) will be assigned when illness, emergency or unusual circumstances beyond the student’s control prevent the student from completing the assigned coursework and/or examination(s) by the end of the semester or session.

 A student who wishes to apply for a grade of “INC” must secure and complete, with the instructor, the Application for Incomplete Grade form.
-This form is available from the Graduate School Office or online at www.hood.edu/graduate.
+This form is available from the Registrar's Office or online at www.hood.edu/gradforms.
 The course instructor will identify the deadline date for completion of the work, the conditions under which the grade of “INC” will be removed and the consequences for failure to meet those conditions.
-The instructor, the student, and the program director must sign the Application for Incomplete Grade form.
-The completed Application for Incomplete Grade form must be submitted to the Graduate School Office for approval by the Graduate School at the time of the agreement.
+The instructor, the student, and the program director must sign and approve the Application for Incomplete Grade form and the provisions for completion.
+The completed Application for Incomplete Grade form must be submitted to the Office of the Registrar no later than the date grades are due for that term.

-The academic year at Hood contains a fall semester, a spring semester, a January term and two summer sessions.
+The academic year at Hood contains a fall semester, a spring semester and two summer sessions.
 A calendar published in this catalog gives significant dates within the semesters and sessions.

 Only lecture courses can be audited, with permission of the instructor, and are available as space permits.
 There is no limit on the number of courses a student may audit during a semester.
 A course that was previously audited may be taken for credit at a later time.
 Once the course begins, students who register to audit may not change their registration status to credit; however, they may withdraw.
 Students who register to receive credit for a course may change to audit only during the drop/add period of the semester or the first week of the summer session.